Nonprofit Resources

 Pooled Income Fund

-This is a type of charitable investment fund in which a group of donors contributes to a common investment fund in return for units in the fund and income generated by the fund passes back to the donors as a taxable distribution in proportion to their units of ownership.
+This is a type of charitable investment fund in which a group of donors contributes to a common investment fund in return for units in the fund, and the income generated by the fund passes back to the donors as a taxable distribution in proportion to their units of ownership.
 When donors pass away, the value of their units passes to your organization.

 Key considerations: